British Choirs on the Net

 • New Century Singers, Bovey Tracey, Devon A small friendly mixed choir based in the Devon town of Bovey Tracey.
 Formed in 1999 to sing both sacred and secular music to concert standard in churches and other venues for our enjoyment and also to help raise money for charity.
 Repertoire also includes G&S, major Musicals and Andrew Lloyd Webber, plus a full social calendar.
 The best part is 'No Audition necessary!!!
 If you enjoy singing for fun this is the choir for you.

-• New Essex Choral Society A friendly group of about 35 mixed voices with a common interest in singing.
+• New Essex Choral Society, Redbridge, London A friendly group of about 35 mixed voices with a common interest in singing.
 The choir gives three concerts a year including major religious and secular works as well as shorter pieces in various styles.

 • New London Chamber Choir, London One of Europe's leading non-professional contemporary music choir.
 Whilst we are at home in a huge range of musical styles, we specialise in 20th and 21st century repertoire, and over 25 years have given many world and British premieres.
-Founded and conducted by James Wood.
+Musical Director: Matthew Hamilton.
 Entry by audition.

 • New London Singers Founded in 1963, the choir comprises about 40 talented amateur singers.
 It has built its reputation as one of London's leading amateur choirs on a wide-ranging repertoire of both a cappella and accompanied music.
 With programmes encompassing the Monteverdi Vespers to world premieres of specially commissioned pieces the choir performs around eight concerts a year, with regular appearances in St Martin-in-the-Fields, Trafalgar Square.